Connect with us

 The book does not need to be physically present in every country.
 Orders are printed and shipped from the nearest location.
 Print-on-demand technology makes this possible without huge inventory costs.

 Reports on Nigerian authorship indicate that global distribution significantly expands the potential buyer base.
-The audience is international, and distribution makes the work accessible to them.
+The audience habitually includes Nigerians abroad, international academics, and global readers interested in African perspectives, and distribution makes the work accessible to them.

 Print-on-Demand vs Traditional Printing